WebexCC-SA/TS-2025/docs/main/AIAgentTrack_Mission3.md

 Your mission is to:

-1. Configure a smoth handoff to live human agent from AI Agent.
+1. Configure a smooth handoff to live human agent from AI Agent.
 2. Modify Virtual Agent transcript
 3. Configure routing based on last used intent
 4. Use AI Assistant